AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Tertullian quotes the sacred writings perpetually and copiously, the earliest of those many Latin versions noticed by Augustine and on which Jerome grounded his vulgate, were African....
 "Africa, not Rome, gave birth to Latin Christianity."

-A learned writer states: \"His own authority is small, he was not a sound divine, became heterodox, and fell away into one of the heresies of his times.\"[^284] The fountain of Paganism in the heart of Tertullian discharged its noxious waters into the larger reservoir in the mighty brain of Augustine, and thence in the Sixth Century it submerged Christendom with a deluge that lasted for a thousand years, --- now happily subsiding, to give place to those primal Christian truths that were in the hearts of Clement and Origen.
+A learned writer states: \"His own authority is small, he was not a sound divine, became heterodox, and fell away into one of the heresies of his times.\"[^284]

+The fountain of Paganism in the heart of Tertullian discharged its noxious waters into the larger reservoir in the mighty brain of Augustine, and thence in the Sixth Century it submerged Christendom with a deluge that lasted for a thousand years, --- now happily subsiding, to give place to those primal Christian truths that were in the hearts of Clement and Origen.
 Tertullian and Origen were as unlike as the churches they represent, --- the Latin and the Greek.
 Narrow, Pagan, cruel, unchristian, the dark path of the Tertullian-Augustine type of Christianity through the centuries is strewn with the wrecks of ignorance and sorrow.
 He retained his heathen notions and gave them a Christian label.
 He makes the Underworld, like the heathen, divided by an impassable gulf into two parts.
 The abode of the righteous is *sinus Abrahoe*,[^285] that of the wicked *ignis* or *inferi*.
-Tertullian was probably the first of the fathers to assert that the torments of the lost will be of equal duration with the happiness of the saved. \"God will recompense his worshipers with life eternal; and cast the profane into a fire equally perpetual and unintermitted.\"[^286]
+Tertullian was probably the first of the fathers to assert that the torments of the lost will be of equal duration with the happiness of the saved.
+"God will recompense his worshipers with life eternal; and cast the profane into a fire equally perpetual and unintermitted."[^286]

-In Tertullian\'s Apology are fifty arguments for the Christian religion, but not once does he state that endless punishment was one of the doctrines of the church.
-He seems to have been half-inclined to the truth, for he speaks of the sinner as being able, after death, to pay
+In Tertullian\'s *Apology* are fifty arguments for the Christian religion, but not once does he state that endless punishment was one of the doctrines of the church.
+He seems to have been half-inclined to the truth, for he speaks of the sinner as being able, after death, to pay "the uttermost farthing."
-\"the uttermost farthing.\"

-Tertullian illustrates the effect of the doctrine he advocated in his almost infernal exultations over the future torments of the enemies of the church. \"How I shall admire, how I shall laugh, how exult,\" he cries with fiendish glee, \"to see the torments of the wicked.\" ... \"I shall then have a better chance of hearing the tragedians call louder in their own distress; of seeing the actors more lively in the dissolving flame; of beholding the charioteer glowing in his fiery chariot; of seeing their wrestlers tossing on fiery waves instead of in their gymnasium,\" etc.[^287] Referring to the \"spectacles\" he anticipates, he says: \"Faith grants us to enjoy them even now, by lively anticipation; but what shall the reality be of those things which eye has not seen, nor ear heard, nor has it entered into the heart of man to conceive?
-They may well compensate, surely, the circus and both amphitheaters and all the spectacles the world can offer.\" No wonder DePressense says, \"This joy in the anticipation of the doom of the enemies of Christ is altogether alien to the spirit of the Gospel; that mocking laugh, ringing across the abyss which opens to swallow up the persecutors,\" etc. But why \"alien,\" if a God of love ordained, and the gentle Christ executes, the appalling doom?
-Was not Tertullian nearer the mood a Christian should cultivate than are those who are shocked by his description, if it is true?
-Max Muller calls attention to the fact that Tertullian and the Latin fathers were obliged to cripple the Greek Christian thought by being destitute of even words to express it.
-He has to use two words, verbum and ratio, to express Logos.\" Not having Greek tools to work with,\" he says, \"his verbal picture often becomes blurred.\"
+Tertullian illustrates the effect of the doctrine he advocated in his almost infernal exultations over the future torments of the enemies of the church.
+"How I shall admire, how I shall laugh, how exult," he cries with fiendish glee, "to see the torments of the wicked." ...
+"I shall then have a better chance of hearing the tragedians call louder in their own distress; of seeing the actors more lively in the dissolving flame;
+of beholding the charioteer glowing in his fiery chariot; of seeing their wrestlers tossing on fiery waves instead of in their gymnasium," etc.[^287] Referring to the "spectacles" he anticipates, he says: "Faith grants us to enjoy them even now, by lively anticipation; but what shall the reality be of those things which eye has not seen, nor ear heard, nor has it entered into the heart of man to conceive?
+They may well compensate, surely, the circus and both amphitheaters and all the spectacles the world can offer."

+No wonder **De Pressense** says, "This joy in the anticipation of the doom of the enemies of Christ is altogether alien to the spirit of the Gospel; that mocking laugh, ringing across the abyss which opens to swallow up the persecutors," etc. But why "alien," if a God of love ordained, and the gentle Christ executes, the appalling doom?
+Was not Tertullian nearer the mood a Christian should cultivate than are those who are shocked by his description, if it is true? **Max Muller** calls attention to the fact that Tertullian and the Latin fathers were obliged to cripple the Greek Christian thought by being destitute of even words to express it.
+He has to use two words, *verbum* and *ratio*, to express Logos.\" Not having Greek tools to work with,\" he says, \"his verbal picture often becomes blurred.\"

-Hase says that Tertullian was a \"gloomy, fiery character, who conquered for Christianity, out of the Punic Latin, a literature in which ingenious rhetoric, a wild imagination, a gross, sensuous perception of the ideal, profound feeling, and a juridical understanding struggled with each other.\"
+**Hase** says that Tertullian was a "gloomy, fiery character, who conquered for Christianity, out of the Punic Latin, a literature in which ingenious rhetoric, a wild imagination, a gross, sensuous perception of the ideal, profound feeling, and a juridical understanding struggled with each other."

 ## Ambrose of Alexandria.

-Ambrose of Alexandria, AD180-250, was of a noble and wealthy family.
+Ambrose of Alexandria, 180-250 AD, was of a noble and wealthy family.
-Meeting Origen he ac- cepted Christianity as taught by the *magister orientis*, and urged and stimulated his great teacher to write his many books, and used his fortune to further them.
+Meeting Origen he accepted Christianity as taught by the *magister orientis*, and urged and stimulated his great teacher to write his many books, and used his fortune to further them.
 Thus we owe generally, it is said, nearly all the exegetical works of Origen to Ambrose\'s